About The Health Pattern

 - a growing sense of “not feeling like themselves”

 These symptoms are often treated separately.
+But they are rarely separate problems.

 They are usually connected through sleep changes, medications, metabolism, stress and hormonal shifts quietly interacting in the background.